Skip to main content

 HR: Highlight workforce size managed and key HR metrics (attrition, time-to-hire).

-Tailoring for Each Job
+Tailoring for each job

 The biggest lever is tailoring your summary per application.
 Copy 3–5 keywords from the job description and weave them in.
 This doubles your ATS match score.